 To reduce the coding complexity, the following is proposed:

-Search range subsampling: It is proposed to subsample each of the search area by a sampling factor “s=1<<i” (“s” is a variable of power 2).
+Search range subsampling: It is proposed to subsample each of the search areas by a sampling factor “s=1<<i” (“s” is a variable of power 2).
 For example, if “s” equals two, only 1/4th of the template matching search is performed.

 Iterative refinement: After finding the best matching within the subsampled search area, the search is refined around the best match.
 The refinement is repeated with the sampling factor divided by 2, until the full pixel search.